Prerelease:GoldenEye 007 (Nintendo 64)

 - The game starts with Severnaya instead of Dam.
 In the mission description, Bond and Trevelyan would have to covertly infiltrate the base and obtain information about the GoldenEye project from the wall safe using a gadget from Q.

 - Instead of shooting a lock to gain access to the dam, Bond would've had to hit a switch in the guardhouse.
 This is actually based on a scene deleted from the movie.
-The switch kind lived on in the final mission, since you need to use two of them to get past the large security doors before the guardhouse.
+The idea is present in the final mission, where you need to use two of them to get past the large security doors before the guardhouse.

 - Runway is missing from the Arkhangelsk mission.